run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

     Use the  `--dry-run` flag to gain an understanding of what is being installed before the actual installation.

-## Connect to Administrator User Interface
+## Connect to Run:AI User Interface

 Run: `oc get routes -n runai-backend` to find the Run:AI Administration User Interface URL.
 Log in using the default credentials: User: `test@run.ai`, Password: `password`